 Nuchal cord is the term used by medical professionals when your baby has their umbilical cord wrapped around their neck.
 This can occur during pregnancy, labor, or birth.

 The umbilical cord is your baby’s life source.
 It gives them all the blood, oxygen, and nutrients that they need.
 Any problem with your baby’s umbilical cord can be very worrying, but the majority of nuchal cords aren’t dangerous in any way.

-A nuchal cord is also extremely common, with around 1 in 3 babies being born perfectly healthily with the cord wrapped around their neck.
+A nuchal cord is also extremely common, with around being born perfectly healthily with the cord wrapped around their neck.

 If you’re pregnant, you’ll know better than anyone how much babies move around in there!
 Baby acrobatics are a definite factor as to why they might end up with a nuchal cord, but there are a few other causes to be aware of, too.

 Healthy cords are protected by a gelatinous, soft filling called Wharton’s jelly.
 The jelly is there to keep the cord knot-free so that your baby will be safe no matter how much they wriggle and flip themselves around.
 Some cords have insufficient Wharton’s jelly.
 That makes a nuchal cord more likely.

 You may also be more likely to get a nuchal cord if:

 - you’re having twins or multiples

 - the structure of the cord is poor